CenterForDigitalHumanities/rerum/readme.md

 RERUM is a product of the Center for Digital Humanities at Saint Louis
         University and is (currently) completely funded and maintained by the fine folks in the Researching Computing Group.
-RERUM is meant to be used as a place to encode, store, and present data in a public place that is not too expensive.
+RERUM is meant to be used as a public place to encode, store, and present data.

 Our goal is to provide a simple, out-of-the box connection that reduces
         concerns and costs about data storage and management while making